-Top broker sharp practices that business sellers need to watch out for
+Top broker sharp practises that business sellers need to watch out for

 Note: Subscription may be required to read some parts of this article.
 Subscription is free.

 If you're selling a business and intend using a broker, you need to know that not all you see in the press about brokers & Business Transfer Agents is true.
 We have some excellent brokers in the UK.

 We do, however, also have the other type.
 This is a sector that's not regulated and has attracted far too many very unsavoury characters.

 There are six sharp practises that can cost you a lot of money or lose you a lot of sleep.
 Or both!
 Numerous negative posts you may have read in the press about business brokers are about brokers using one of more of these "techniques".